 Many private lenders and other financial institutions now offer reverse mortgages to fill a market demand for affording a home and navigating retirement living for seniors.
-Our reverse mortgage specialists at Smartfi Home Loans, LLC will explain the difference between traditional mortgages and reverse mortgage loans in this article.
+In this article, our reverse mortgage specialists at Smartfi Home Loans will explain the difference between traditional mortgages and reverse mortgage loans.

 Traditional Mortgage vs. Reverse Mortgage: An Overview